 Note: if you are worried about your bill, here are some ways to reduce your PC’s power consumption.

 Are you planning on building a new PC?
 If so, knowing how much power each component consumes is critical.
 Anyone who has ever built a PC knows the importance of an adequate power supply.
 More powerful components can require a significant amount of power.
-After spending your hard-earned dollars on high-end parts, you’re going to want to make sure that your power supply can deliver the necessary juice.
+After spending your hard-earned dollars on high-end parts, you’re going to want to make sure your power supply can deliver the necessary juice.

 How to Measure Power Draw Using Online Tools